shopware/docs/guides/plugins/apps/shipping-methods.md

 ```

 ### Position
 Here, you can set the display order of the shipping methods in the checkout.
-If the tag is omitted, the position of the shipping method is 1 by default.
+If you omit the tag, the position of the shipping method is 1 by default.

 ```xml
 // manifest.xml